Mass Spectroscopy and Decay Properties of $\Xi_{cb}$, $\Xi_{bb}$ Baryons: Introduction

 \section{Introduction}

-The study of the doubly heavy baryons is enthralling as it provides the platform to look into heavy quark symmetry and chiral dynamics.
-Most of the doubly heavy baryons are still unexplored experimentally.
+The study of the doubly heavy baryons is enthralling as it provides the platform to look into heavy quark symmetry and chiral dynamics\cite{QCD}.
+Most of the doubly heavy baryons are still unexplored experimentally \cite{review-chen}.
 Doubly heavy baryons contain two heavy quarks ($c$, $b$) and one light quark ($u$, $d$, $s$).
 According to strangeness, they can be divided in two families: $\Xi$ and $\Omega$.
 The $\Xi$ family contains only first generation light quarks ($u$, $d$) and the $\Omega$ family comprises strange quark other than two heavy quarks.
 One member of the doubly heavy $\Xi$ family has been discussed in our previous work\cite{Universe}, while the other two are discussed in this work.\\ In the doubly heavy sector, so far $\Xi_{cc}$ baryon is experimentally detected with one star status in PDG\cite{PDG}.
-In 2017, the LHCb collaboration\cite{LHCb2017} observed $\Xi_{cc}$ via $\Lambda_c^+ K^- \pi^+ \pi^-$ channel in $pp$ collission at resonance mass of 3621 MeV.
-A search of $\Xi_{cb}$ baryon was held by LHCb, observing the decay channel $D^0 p K^-$ at center-of-mass energy 13 TeV during $pp$ collission, but no evidence was found \cite{LHCb2020}.
+In 2017, the LHCb collaboration\cite{LHCb2017} observed $\Xi_{cc}$ via $\Lambda_c^+ K^- \pi^+ \pi^-$ channel in $pp$ collision at resonance mass of 3621 MeV.
+A search of $\Xi_{cb}$ baryon was held by LHCb, observing the decay channel $D^0 p K^-$ at center-of-mass energy 13 TeV during $pp$ collision, but no evidence was found \cite{LHCb2020}.
 The mass of $\Xi_{cb}$ baryon is supposed to be in range of 6.7-7.2 $GeV/c^2$.
-Recently, $\Xi_{cb}$ and $\Omega_{cb}$ are detected in mass range of 6700-7300 $MeV/c^2$ via $\Lambda_c \pi$ and $\Xi_c \pi$ decay modes, during $pp$ collission with 95\% confidence level, but evidence of signal is not found \cite{LHCb2021}. $\Xi_{bb}$ is still not experimentally detected, but there are major possibilities to be detected after experimental observation of $\Xi_{cc}$ state. \\ The doubly heavy baryons investigated by many research groups with different theoretical approaches like; Hamiltonian model\cite{Yoshida}, Regge phenomenology\cite{Juhi,Wei2015,Wei2017}, Lattice QCD\cite{Rubio,Brown,Alex,Padmanath}, QCD Sum rules\cite{Aliev2012,Aliev2013,Wang2010}, the variational approach\cite{Eakins}, Relativistic approach\cite{Ebert} and many other methods\cite{Roberts,Valcarce,Giannuzzi,Gershtein,Karliner,Tang,Albertus,Martynenko,BPatel,Sun}.
-In a recent work, strong decays of low-lying doubly bottom baryons have been investigated using $\leftidx{^3}{P}{_0}$ model for the potential states to be observed by future experiments \cite{he2021}.
-Another article dedicated to $\Xi_{bc}$ proposed an inclusive decay channel to $\Xi_{cc}^{++}$ for LHCb Run3 \cite{qin2021}.\\ In the present work, the Hypercentral Constituent Quark Model is employed to describe the inter-quark interaction inside the doubly heavy baryons and screened potential is considered as confining potential with color-Coulomb potential which is inspired by our previous work on $\Xi_{cc}$ \cite{Universe}.
-Here, masses of 1S-6S, 1P-4P, 1D-4D and 1F-2F states are enumerated for $\Xi_{cb}$ and $\Xi_{bb}$ baryons. \\ The article is followed as: after the introduction, the model is described in \ref{sec2}.
-Mass spectra and Regge trajectories are presented in Section \ref{sec3}.
-Section \ref{sec4} deals with magnetic moment and radiative decay widths followed by conclusive remarks in section \ref{sec5}.
+Recently, $\Xi_{cb}$ and $\Omega_{cb}$ are detected in mass range of 6700-7300 $MeV/c^2$ via $\Lambda_c \pi$ and $\Xi_c \pi$ decay modes, during $pp$ collision with 95\% confidence level, but evidence of signal is not found \cite{LHCb2021}. $\Xi_{bb}$ is still not experimentally detected, but there are major possibilities to be detected after experimental observation of $\Xi_{cc}$ state.
+The main source of doubly heavy baryons production is the direct hadronic mechanism i.e., gluon-gluon fusion mechanism and charm-bottom mechanism.
+Recently, the doubly heavy baryon production is proposed via Higgs decay based on non-relativistic QCD theory \cite{ma}.\\